 This is the ultimate guide to the instant pot.
 Whether you are just opening your brand new instant pot, or are trying to expand your skills with the instant pot electric pressure cooker – this post is for you!

-I have been using my instant pot consistently for almost 2 years now.
+I have been using my instant pot consistently for going on 3 years now.
 I purchased it on Black Friday in 2016 and have been head-over-heels in love with it ever since.
 It makes feeding my family of 5 a breeze and I continue to learn new ways to use it that make cooking wholesome, from scratch meals possible.
 (This post contains affiliate links.)

 Feel free to skim this post to find the information you need.
 I will continue to update it as we learn helpful new tips and tricks.